Medical doctors have not yet proven the effectiveness of treatments to stop or slow down the progression of osteoarthritis.

 Many factors will determine the benefits you will feel.
 Of course, the correct dosage is vital, the extent of your degenerative changes, your age and your daily activities.

 Because of this, glucosamine and chondroitin sulfate may not provide sufficient pain relief for all osteoarthritic patients.
 However, many will achieve better results if they are used in conjunction with other activities, such as:

-- Water therapy: can help patients with severe osteoarthritis pain.
-This allows the joints to be non-weight bearing by the water.
+Water therapy: can help patients with severe osteoarthritis pain.
+This allows the joints to be non-weight bearing, supported by the water.

-- Traction for cervical osteoarthritis and manual manipulations (e.g. chiropractic or osteopathic) can help to control the chronic pain and other symptoms of osteoarthritis, as well as provide relief from severe episodes of pain.
+Traction for cervical osteoarthritis and manual manipulations (e.g. chiropractic or osteopathy) are highly effective in helping to improve function and reduce chronic or acute pain and other symptoms of osteoarthritis.

 The proper course of treatment will differ for each patient and should be supervised by a health professional.